 The glossopharyngeal and vagus nerves provide sensory and motor control of the pharynx and larynx, and the vagus nerves provide sensory and motor control of the viscera.

 The hyoid bones should be pinched to elicit a gag reflex.
 The animal should be observed for normal phonation and respiratory sounds.

 Signs of Dysfunction

-Lesions of the glossopharyngeal and vagus nerves or caudal medulla oblongata result in dysphagia.
-Megaesophagus, laryngeal paresis or paralysis, and a change in phonation also occur with vagus nerve and nucleus lesions.
+Lesions of the glossopharyngeal and vagus nerves or caudal medulla oblongata result in dysphagia, megaesophagus, or laryngeal paresis or paralysis.
+A change in phonation also occurs with vagus nerve and nucleus lesions.

 XI.
 Spinal Accessory

 These nerves innervate the trapezius, sternocephalic, and brachycephalic muscles.